Janitham97/employeeManager/employeemanager_webapp/README.md

-# employeemanager_webapp
+# Employeemanager_webapp

-> simple employee management app using vuejs and firestore.
+>simple employee management app that offers add new employees,delete employees and view added employees.

+Using vuejs and firebase:firestore,Materializecss,Jquery and Font-awesome

 ## Build Setup